AndyAtari/cli_DungeonsAndDragons_project-/README.md

 # Dungeons and Dragons CLI
 Flatiron Portfolio Project - CLI on Dungeons and Dragons 5th Edition
+ - This CLI pulls data from http://www.dnd5eapi.co/ -

 This project helps users create a Dungeons and Dragons character by providing characteristics and data on each of the D&D races.
 The CLI will provide a list of races, ask the user to choose a race, and provide details and stats on the selection.